mchiriboga/Forecasting-of-Staffing-Needs-in-Health-Care/doc/proposal.md

 The final product will contain three component:

-- A data wrangling script in R or Python to help the partner clean the data
+- a dashboard (developed in R Shiny or Tableau);

-- A script that handles modeling process and generate final
+- the scripts containing the code used to proceed with the analysis

-- A dashboard to visualize the result using Shiny App (for now; will adjust to Tableau based on partner's preference)
+- a report outlining the methodologies and findings.

 ### Data Science Techniques